 - Search online

-You can also start your homeschool support group to meet other parents and children.
+You can also consider starting your own homeschool support group to meet other parents and children.

 7. Know the laws before you decide to homeschool